Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 ```

 Suppose we wanted to set these elements of `a` to `-100` (i.e., to "mask" them
 out).
-This can be easily done with an indexing assignment:
+This can be easily done with an indexing assignment[^indexing-assignment-footnote]:

+[^indexing-assignment-footnote]: All the indexing rules discussed in this
+    guide apply when the indexed array is on the left-hand side of an `=`
+    assignment.
+The elements of the array that are selected by the index are
+    assigned in-place to the array or number on the right-hand side.

 ```
 >>> a[(a > 0) & (a % 2 == 1)] = -100